Dyanna Daniels Founder, Artistic Director, Lead Choreographer

 He started dancing in 2002 and choreographing in 2005.
 He choreographed for his college student dance shows all 4 years and also for his college dance team.
 Along with that he also choreographed for many of the theatre department’s musicals and for numerous other campus events including “Dancing with the Profs”.
 He recently taught Master Classes for DesPlaine's Dance Idol convention classes in 2014.
 He has taken Master class from Ian Eastwood, Bam Martin, Jun Quemado and Kyle Hanagami.
 He currently teaches Hip Hop and Boys Hip Hop at DLD Dance Center.

 Justin Kimball has been dancing since 1994.
 He is currently a spotlight dancer for the DLD sponsored Flash Mob Group.
 He has been a performed with several dance teams of which include No Vybe and Physical Graffiti at Millikin University and Rhythm Effects in Carbondale, IL.
 He previously taught Hip Hop, Tap and Musical Theatre Dance for Susan Barnes Dance Studio and has attended Monsters of Hip Hop in Florida, Texas and LA.
 He is currently in the conservatory at Second City and most recently was cast in National Tour of "Aladdin" through the Windy City Players.
 He was also featured as a guest dancer in DJ Cassidy's video feat.
 R. Kelly, "Make the World Go Round".
 He has a background in Hip Hop, Tap, Musical Theatre, Jazz, Ballet and Breakdancing.
-He teaches Boys Hip Hop, Tap, Breakdancing and Musical Theatre Dance Classes at DLD Dance Center.
+He currenty instructs Boys Hip Hop, Breakdancing and Boys Jazz and Ballet at DLD Dance Center.

 Danielle Wilder Dancer